raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

 ![Creating a public key](images/creating-public-key.png)

 To reiterate, in order to generate the public key, two prime numbers A and B need to be selected as the private keys.
-The public key is the product of the two - AB = A * B. This is called a **semi prime** - the product of two prime numbers.
+The public key is the product of the two - AB = A * B. This is called a **semiprime** - the product of two prime numbers.

-Generating two private key primes to create a semi-prime public key is much more straightforward than factoring a semi-prime to find out the original two prime numbers.
+Generating two private key primes to create a semiprime public key is much more straightforward than factoring a semiprime to find out the original two prime numbers.
 You can run [this program](resources/semi_prime_standalone.py) which does exactly this - you might want to use it to generate some private keys so that you can test them on the OctaPi later.

 ### Can I just choose my favourite prime number as my private key?